SDM0/SDM_0-s-Stuff/README.md

   ### Devil's Deal:
   Start with the Joker "Trance the Devil", "Trance" and "The Devil" tarot cards, but those advantages comes at a cost...

+  ### Scientific Downfall
+  Start with the Joker "La Révolution", all planet and level-up themed cards are banned.
 </details>